achen1296/Apple-Music-Editor/README.md

 - The crypt size is:
   - The file size if file size \< max crypt size in hfma
   - Otherwise file size - outer hfma length - ((file size - outer hfma length) % 16)
-  - The max crypt size always seems to be 102400, I was not able to find any other values accepted by the Apple Music program (not that there's any reason to use a different one)
+  - The max crypt size always seems to be 102400, I was not able to find any other values accepted by the Apple Music program (not that there's any reason to use a different one, so I didn't search that hard)
 - Starting after the outer hfma, decrypt \<crypt size\> bytes using AES128-ECB and the encryption key (see code)
 - Concatenate the remaining bytes in the file after the encrypted portion onto the decrypted bytes
 - Decompress the result with zlib